The Best Air Fryer Hasselback Potatoes

 How to Cut Hasselback Potatoes

-The hardest part of this recipe is cutting the potatoes.
+The hardest part of this recipe is cutting the potato slices.
 To make authentic hasselback potatoes you have to thinly cut slices into the potatoes, without cutting all the way through.
 To successfully do this you need a sharp knife (this Victorinox knife is my all-time favorite), cutting board, and chopsticks.

-Place the potato on the cutting board.
-Take the chopsticks and place them on the long sides of the potato- this means that your potato is in the middle of the chopsticks.
 Then take your knife and cut slices into the potato, stopping when you reach the chopsticks.
 Your slices can be as thin or as thick as you want.
-But I recommend slices that are about ¼-inch thick.
+But I recommend slices that are about ¼-inch slices for the best thickness.

-Once your potatoes are cut, preheat the air fryer for 5 minutes at 400°F/200°C. Spray or baste olive oil onto the potatoes.
-Then, season the potatoes with flake salt and cajun seasoning.
 Feel free to season the potatoes anyway that you want.
-Try melted butter with fresh parsley, thyme, rosemary, and garlic.
+Try a melted butter mixture with fresh parsley, thyme, rosemary, and garlic powder.
 Or keep it simple with salt and pepper.
 It’s up to you!

-When your potatoes are prepped and ready, go ahead and place them in the air fryer.
-Cook at 350°F/175°C for 15-20 minutes.
+Air fry at 350°F/175°C for 15-20 minutes.
 At the 15 minute mark, check on your potatoes, if they aren’t thoroughly cooked to your liking, cook for an extra 5 or so minutes.
-Because all air fryers are different, your cooking time will vary.
-Be sure to keep an eye on them!

 Finish your air fryer hasselback potatoes with delicious and flavor-rich toppings.
 Of course, you can add any toppings you like.
 But I recommend: